turtlebot/TurtleBot4Lessons/units/Unit01-ROS-2-Basics/L02-Gazebo-World/U01-L02-Empty-World.md

 * As a quick guide, create an empty SDF file and copy paste below xml code to create an empty gazebo world.

-    * Create an empty .SDF file
+    * Create an empty .sdf file

 ```
 touch empty_world.sdf
 ```

-    * Edit the empty_world.SDF file and copy below XML code or simply you can launch an exisiting pre-built SDF file
+    * Edit the empty_world.sdf file and copy below XML code or simply you can launch an exisiting pre-built SDF file

 ```
 gedit empty_world.sdf